Faltu: Plot

-The story is set around Ranirghat of Murshidabad District in West Bengal in the early 1950s.
-It is the story of a 20-year-old orphan called Faltu (faltu in Bengali means worthless, junk) and his search for the man who has fathered him.
-This is also the account of a village and its people, woven around a narrative with myriad moments and a lot of dramatic events.
+The story is set around Ranirghat in Murshidabad District, West Bengal, in the early 1950s.
+It follows Faltu, a 20-year-old orphan whose name means “worthless” or “junk” in Bengali, as he searches for the man who fathered him.
+It also portrays the village and its refugees from then-East Pakistan, whose lives are shaped by the events surrounding him.